rust-mbedtls/mbedtls-src/README.md

-# openssl-src
+# mbedtls-src

-This crate contains the logic to build OpenSSL and is intended to be consumed by the `openssl-sys` crate.
+This crate contains the logic to build mbedtls and is intended to be consumed by the `mbedtls-sys` crate.
 You likely in theory aren't interacting with this too much!

 # License